AyeCode/classified-ads-listings/readme.md

-# Classifieds theme for BlockStrap
+# Consulting theme for BlockStrap
 <p align="center">
   <img src="screenshot.png" width=60%>
   <br>
 </p>
-Classifieds is a modern and responsive WordPress theme designed for classifieds boards and recruitment websites.
-It is fully customizable and easy to use, Classifieds utilises the power of the WordPress block editor, Bootstrap to be able to create a fast loading modern classifieds site.
+Consulting is a modern and responsive WordPress theme designed for consulting boards and recruitment websites.
+It is fully customizable and easy to use, Consulting utilises the power of the WordPress block editor, Bootstrap to be able to create a fast loading modern consulting site.

 * Tested up to: 6.2
 * Requires at least: 6.1